How To Find P Value From T Score

 The T-Distribution: The Bridge Between T-Score and P-Value

 The crucial link between the t-score and the p-value is the t-distribution.
 The t-distribution is a probability distribution that describes the distribution of t-scores under the null hypothesis.
 It is similar to the standard normal distribution (z-distribution) but has heavier tails, especially for small sample sizes.
-The shape of the t-distribution depends on the degrees of freedom (df), which is typically calculated as n-1, where n is the sample size.
+Which means the shape of the t-distribution depends on the degrees of freedom (df), which is typically calculated as n-1, where n is the sample size.
 As the degrees of freedom increase, the t-distribution approaches the standard normal distribution.

 One-Tailed vs. Two-Tailed Tests